UBC-MDS/DSCI-532_2024_3_world-happiness-tracker/reports/m1_proposal.md

 ## Section 1: Motivation and Purpose
-Our Role: Creation of Teaching Tools
+Our Role: Developer of Teaching Tools

 Target Audience: Educational Dashboard for Students